lkesteloot/unsong/unsong.md

 Sohu blinked again, and her eyes were deep brown.

-[THAT IS ALL OF IT] said Uriel, in Sohu’s head.
-[THERE IS NO MORE DIVINE LIGHT.]
+[open-bracket]THAT IS ALL OF IT] said Uriel, in Sohu’s head. [open-bracket]THERE IS NO MORE DIVINE LIGHT.]

-[It did what we needed it to.]
+[open-bracket]It did what we needed it to.]

-[HE IS GONE FOR A BRIEF TIME ONLY.
+[open-bracket]HE IS GONE FOR A BRIEF TIME ONLY.
 HE WILL RETURN LATER.]

-[Something else will have killed us by then, so that’s fine.]
+[open-bracket]Something else will have killed us by then, so that’s fine.]

-[YOU ARE VERY PESSIMISTIC.]
+[open-bracket]YOU ARE VERY PESSIMISTIC.]

-[It’s the apocalypse.
+[open-bracket]It’s the apocalypse.
 You wrote the Book of Revelation, didn’t you?]

-[UM.
+[open-bracket]UM.
 I WAS GOING TO.
 BUT THEN THE JET STREAM STARTED FLOWING THE WRONG WAY AND I HAD TO FIX IT.
 I THINK I JUST GAVE JOHN OF PATMOS A BUCKET OF PSILOCYBE MUSHROOMS AND TOLD HIM TO WRITE WHATEVER CAME TO MIND.]

-[Well, take my word for it, things are really bad.]
+[open-bracket]Well, take my word for it, things are really bad.]

-[I AM IN A GOOD MOOD.
+[open-bracket]I AM IN A GOOD MOOD.
 IT HAS BEEN THREE HOURS AND FOUR MINUTES SINCE MY MACHINE WAS DESTROYED.
 THIS IS THE LONGEST I HAVE EVER GONE WITHOUT HAVING TO FIX ANY CATASTROPHIC SYSTEM ERRORS.]

-[I’m glad one of us is enjoying this.
+[open-bracket]I’m glad one of us is enjoying this.
 Let’s go help Nathanda.]

-[OKAY.]
+[open-bracket]OKAY.]

 Sohu turned to lightning and disappeared.
 The last few ashes and sparks fell to the base of Pike’s Peak.
 The force of the battle had split the mountain in two.

 <hr/>
-<i>[<a href="https://unsongbook.com/authors-note-10-hamephorash-hamephorash-party/">Author’s Note 10</a> is now up.]</i>
+<i>[open-bracket]<a href="https://unsongbook.com/authors-note-10-hamephorash-hamephorash-party/">Author’s Note 10</a> is now up.]</i>